 Asian Cucumber Salad

-I like using English cucumbers instead.
+I prefer English cucumbers.
 Also known as European or hothouse cucumbers because they are often grown in greenhouses, these cucumbers have thinner skin, so there’s no need to peel them.
 They are longer and more slender and have less seeds.

 Persian cucumbers are another thinner skinned option with minimal seeds.
-They are shorter than English cucumbers.
+They are shorter and narrower in diameter than English cucumbers.

 The Ingredients

-• Carrots: I usually buy pre-shredded carrots because they are better than how they would turn out if I shredded carrots on my own using my box grater.
+• Carrots: I usually buy pre-shredded carrots because they are a cleaner shred than how they turn out if you shred them on a box grater or the grating disc of a food processor.

-• Scallions: For pleasant and light onion flavor, I include these thinly green onions.
-If you only have a red onion, you can use some very thin slices.
+• Scallions: For pleasant, light onion flavor, I include these thinly green onions.
+If you only have a red onion, you can use them very thinly sliced.

 • Peanuts: To add some salty, nutty crunch, I stir chopped salted roasted peanuts into the salad.
-If you want more, you can sprinkle on some sesame seeds too.
+If you want more nuttiness, you can sprinkle on some sesame seeds too.

 • Ginger: The recipe calls for minced fresh ginger.